NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

               environment on the cluster, but these credentials are scoped at a project level, and not to individual users.

-            .. rubric:: What is the best practice in hiding credentials, when code is pushed in
+- What is the best practice in hiding credentials, when code is pushed in
                Github?[\ `edit </index.php?title=FAQ&action=edit&section=85>`__\ ]
                :name: what-is-the-best-practice-in-hiding-credentials-when-code-is-pushed-in-githubedit